-Due to the current Coronavirus (COVID-19) situation, the Linen Hall Library is currently closed to the public.
+Due to the current Coronavirus (COVID-19) pandemic, the Linen Hall Library is currently closed to the public.
 However, we have a wealth of resources available in our collections and through our educational outreach programmes.
 On this page we will share a selection of our available resources/workshops and other information that you may find interesting and helpful during the current crisis.

 William Butler Yeats (1865 – 1939) was an Irish poet and one of the foremost figures of 20th-century literature.
 A pillar of the Irish literary establishment, he helped to found the famous Dublin Abbey Theatre.
 Recently the Linen Hall’s education and outreach officer devised the activity plan below to introduce children to the resources held in the Linen Hall Library which include the works of this poetic genius.

 A reference book called The Moon Spun Round W.B.
 Yeats for Children (this book can be purchased online) is a useful starting point for children to begin to visualise some of the imagery and meaning in Yeats’s poems.

 ‘He Wishes for the Cloths of Heaven’, ‘The Stolen Child’, ‘The Song of Wondering Aengus’ (these poems can be found on the internet if you don’t have access to a book)

 Read one/all of the poems aloud to your child/children.